surma/surma.dev/content/things/js-to-asc.md

 - Compilers can do a lot of work for you, more mature compilers are likely to be better at optimizing your code.
 - AssemblyScript modules tend to be a lot smaller.

-If you want to dig into the data yourself, you can do so here: ???
+If you don’t trust me (and you shouldn’t!) and want to dig into the benchmark code yourself, take a look at the [gist].

 [AssemblyScript]: https://assemblyscript.org
 [Ingvar]: https://twitter.com/rreverser